Jacklli/skv/README.md

-skv is a distributed key-value database based on leveldb.
+Skv is a key-value database based on leveldb.